-The Board is mindful of the importance of business sustainability and, in conducting the Group's business, the impact of the Group's business on the environmental, social and governance ("ESG") aspects is taken into consideration.
-Whilst the Group embraces sustainability in its operations and supply chain, the Board has formalised a Sustainability Policy, addressing the ESG aspects to be incorporated in the Group's strategy.
+The Board recognises and is mindful of the importance of business sustainability and, in conducting the Group's business, the impact of the Group's business on the environmental and social governance ("ESG") aspects is taken into consideration.
+Whilst the Group embraces sustainability in its operations and supply chain, the Board has formalised a Sustainability Policy, addressing the ESG aspects to be incorporated in the Group's strategies.

-The Group's activities on corporate social responsibilities for the financial year under review are disclosed on pages 11 of this Annual Report.
+The Group's activities on corporate social responsibilities for the financial year under review are disclosed on page 14 of this Annual Report.